 In the past 16 months, Cumberland, Mercer and Salem counties sold their nursing homes to private operators.
-Bergen, Monmouth, Sussex and Union counties were weighing whether to put their senior facilities on the market.
+Bergen, Monmouth, Sussex and Union counties were weighing whether to .

 Morris County officials, meanwhile, talked about the possibility of selling Morris View several years ago and last year brought in a private management company to try to cut the deficits at the facility.
 At present, Morris officials say they remain committed to keeping the home in county hands.

 "I would have deep concerns if things were going to change at Morris View," said Grimes, whose husband George was admitted there in October 2009.
 "I'm very satisfied with the care."